dipdup-io/dipdup/docs/foreign/guide-zksync-era-simple.md

 ## Generate types and stubs

-From quickstart, but copy erc-20 ABI before dipdup init
+From quickstart, but copy the ERC-20 ABI before dipdup init

 ## Define data models